keithalewis/math/sum.md

 There is a clear trajectory in Mathematical Finance from simple closed-form models to those allowing more realistic features to be incorporated.
-Classical models assume there is no bid-ask spread (perfect liquidity) and prices a real numbers (infinitely divisible).
+Classical models assume there is no bid-ask spread (perfect liquidity) and prices are a real numbers (infinitely divisible).
+We also make that unrealistic assumption.

 The Achilles Heel of the Black-Scholes/Merton model is that it assumes continuous-time trading.
 This leads to infeasible trading strategies